Written by Karen Selby, RN | Medically Reviewed By Dr. William Breen | Edited By Walter Pacheco | Last Update: September 4, 2024

 Brachytherapy radiation uses an implant to directly target a tumor.

-The treatment also may be used alongside conventional radiation therapy to target tumor growth in multiple ways.
-Depending on each patient’s situation and treatments, it may be used as a potentially curative treatment to try to eradicate cancer, or it may be used as a palliative treatment to reduce symptoms such as coughing and difficulty breathing.
+IORT brachytherapy is always administered in conjunction with surgery, and some lung cancer patients receive standard brachytherapy after surgery to kill any remaining cancer cells.
+It may also be used alongside conventional radiation therapy to target tumor growth in multiple ways.
+It may be used as a potentially curative treatment to eradicate cancer or as a palliative treatment to reduce symptoms such as coughing and difficulty breathing, depending on the individual patient’s situation.

 Types of Brachytherapy